bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

         slider = Instance(Slider)

-Then, if this class is defined in a Python module ``custom.py`` then the custom extension can now be used exactly like any built-in Bokeh model:
+If this class is defined in a Python module ``custom.py``, the custom extension can now be used exactly like any built-in Bokeh model:

 .. code-block:: python